dgraph-io/dgraph-docs/content/dgraph-overview.md

 {{% /notice %}}

-After following these steps, Dgraph Alpha now runs and listens for HTTP requests on port 8080, and Ratel listens on port 8000.
+After following these steps, Dgraph Alpha now runs and listens for HTTP requests on port 8080, and Ratel listens on port 8000(you can also use http://play.dgraph.io/ to run Ratel).

 ## Dgraph and GraphQL